First Time Homebuying guide in 2021

 Unless you have won a lottery, inherited a big fortune or have saved up a big amount to buy the property all with the cash payment, you need to get financing.
 To obtain financing there are few requirements that you need to fulfil before a bank or lender can lend you their money for your purchase.

 1. The very first thing is a healthy credit score.
 The credit score is a log of your financial payment habits stored over the years by Equifax or TransUnion.
 Keeping your credit in good standing pays off at this moment.
 Bad credit rating could push you behind the line for months or years.
 So make sure you pay your bills and payment on or before time and do not go crazy by spending over your credit limits (I will be explaining in another post, how to maintain your credit rating at the highest so that every lender loves to lend you their money)

 2. Income comes right behind the credit score.
 Every lender wants to make sure that you are making enough money to afford your monthly mortgage payments plus all other household costs.
-A full time, permanent(secure) and the good-paying job is what a lender is looking for.
+A full time, permanent(secure) and good-paying job is what a lender is looking for.
 They will ask for all the proofs like job letters, pay stubs and notice of assessment from CRA to verify your income.

 3. A good sizeable Deposit/Down payment is another very important requirement in order to get financing.
 Back in the good old days in around 2007, you could get a mortgage with zero (0) down payment.
-But not anymore, these days there are very few lenders that can give you a mortgage with 5% down payment and majority lenders ask for 10% to 15% down payment.
+But not anymore, these days there are very few lenders that can give you a mortgage with 5% down payment and the majority of lenders ask for 10% to 15% down payment.

 When you pay less than 20% down payment, you have to take mortgage insurance from one of the 3 companies (CMHC, GENWORTH OR CANADA GUARANTEE).
 This is the mortgage insurance to cover the lender’s risk on the money that they are lending to you.
 (We will go deep into this insurance and premiums in another blog post).